Fles/BMI-calculator/README.md

   1. Type-safety.
 It is literally impossible to forget to handle the error case.
   2. Composability.
 Through flatMap you can easily compose your error handling, such that all error handling can be chained to a single expression.
   3. Monads.
-Everybody knows and loves monads.
 Also monads are generalizable.
 That means that you may write a function that does some work on a monad without knowing what type of monad it is actually dealing with.

-  In Rust this is default error handling mechanism for a good reason.

   In TypeScript it is more common to use undefined as a result value.
 The problem however with undefined is that it does  not actually tell you what the error is.
 So often you end